 Seamus Jeffreson, Director of CONCORD Europe (European NGO Confederation for Relief and Development), underlined that the Sustainable Development Goals need to be coherent and they shouldn’t stand in each other’s way.
 According to him, finance shouldn’t be at the center of attention, but the way the different Goals interact with each other and the policies fighting social inequalities.
 He pointed out the EU migration policy as an example for an incoherent policy.
 Jeffreson defined the successful system for effective development as one, where all players, civil society included, are involved in the decision making by public consultations on budget distribution.
 He also brought attention to the need for involving civil society in legislative processes, since right now we observe an opposite tendency.

 The Conference focused more closely on the progress made on national level regarding the fields related to Goal 3 – Good Health, Goal 4 – Quality Education, Goal 5 – Gender Equality and Goal 16 – Peace and Justice from Agenda 2030.
-The first day of the event ended with a discussion among CSOs and business representatives regarding the role of the corporate sector in the implementation of the Sustainable Development Goals and examples for good practices for its effective engagement in the process on national and international level.
+This is why the event included a discussion among CSOs and business representatives regarding the role of the corporate sector in the implementation of the Sustainable Development Goals and examples for good practices for its effective engagement in the process on national and international level.

-The second day of the event started with a discussion on the role of the civil society in development cooperation in the region.
+The event focused also on discussing the role of the civil society in development cooperation in the region.
 The panel was opened by Adela Rusu, Executive Director for The Romanian NDGO Platform (FOND), who outlined the challenges in the work of the civil sector.
 She pointed out the difficulties regarding the access to finances from the budget for cooperation and development on a national level, as well as the shrinkage of civil society, which according to her is most obvious with the pressure on certain NGOs and the ineffectiveness of public consultations.

 Radosveta Stamenkova, Executive Director for BFPA (Bulgarian Family Planning and Sexual Health Association) presented the projects and work of the organization regarding improvement of health education, innovation and expertise, and work with vulnerable groups in particular.
 Ms Stamenkova brought the attention to the Association’s partner in the face of the National Network of Health Mediators, which is starting to spread its activities in Macedonia, Serbia and other countries from the region and is expected to grow to an international network of health mediators.